sozercan/kubectl-ai/README.md

 ### Flags and environment variables

-- `--require-confirmation` flag or `REQUIRE_CONFIRMATION` environment varible can be set to prompt the user for confirmation before applying the manifest.
+- `--require-confirmation` flag or `REQUIRE_CONFIRMATION` environment variable can be set to prompt the user for confirmation before applying the manifest.
 Defaults to true.

 - `--temperature` flag or `TEMPERATURE` environment variable can be set between 0 and 1.
 Higher temperature will result in more creative completions.
 Lower temperature will result in more deterministic completions.
 Defaults to 0.